ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 ![](/blog/HMC/HMC_01.png){: .align="center" height="50%" width="50%"}

 Can we do any better? ...
-In fact we can with the help of two physicists from the Manhattan Project and a chain.
+In fact we can with the help of physicists from the Manhattan Project and a chain.

 In the example above we want to sample as often as possible in the areas which greatly contribute to the integral $Z = \int_{-\infty}^{\infty} f(x|\mu, \sigma) dx$.
 So we could say that once we happen to sample close to $\mu$ we would like to sample as often as possible in the same area, effectively staying in the area around $\mu$.

-The achievement of Mr Metropolis and Mr Hastings (is the Netflix-Founder related to him?) was to elaborate precisely that idea and introduce the concept of a sampling chain to our problem.
+The achievement of Mr Metropolis et al. and the extensions by Mr Hastings (is the Netflix-Founder related to him?) was to elaborate precisely that idea and introduce the concept of a sampling chain to our problem.

 The sampling chain is a sequence of samples $\{x_0, x_1, \ldots, x_N\}$ which is constructed iteratively by sampling a proposal point $x_t'$ and accepting it as the next sample $x_{t+1}$ based on an acceptance condition.
 The proposal sample $x'_t$ can be obviously be rejected and in that case a new proposal sample $x'_t$ has to be proposed.